dustalov/greeb/README.md

 situations.

 ## Tokens
-Greeb operates with entities, tuples of *(from, to, kind)*, where *from* is a beginning of the entity, *to* is an ending of the entity, and *kind* is a type of the entity.
+Greeb operates with spans, tuples of *(from, to, kind)*, where *from* is a beginning of the span, *to* is an ending of the span, and *kind* is a type of the span.

-There are several entity types at the tokenization stage: `:letter`, `:float`, `:integer`, `:separ`, `:punct` (for punctuation), `:spunct` (for in-sentence punctuation), `:space`, and `:break`.
+There are several span types at the tokenization stage: `:letter`, `:float`, `:integer`, `:separ`, `:punct` (for punctuation), `:spunct` (for in-sentence punctuation), `:space`, and `:break`.